zostay/RakuWAPI/README.md

 ### 2.0.4 Application Response

 The application server supplies a [Set](http://doc.perl6.org/type/Set) of strings to the application in `p6w.protocol` that specifies the way in which the application server expects the application to response.
-This specification defines the following response protocols: "http" and "ws".
+This specification defines the following response protocols: "http", "ws", and "socket".
 Application servers SHOULD support both of these protocols when appropriate for the `SERVER_PROTOCOL`.

 The way the server handles these two protocols responses is defined in section 4.0.